top of page

 Safeguarding

-Aimee Gemmell is our Emotional Well-being Practitioner and she supports children and families with a range of issues that cause stress and worry.
-If you have a concern and would like support please contact the school office and ask to speak to Aimee.
+Ensuring the safety and well-being of every child in school is of the utmost importance.
+We employ an Pastoral Lead who supports children and families with a range of issues that cause stress and worry.
+If you have a concern and would like support please contact the school office.

 If you have a worry or you're feeling sad or anxious it's really important you tell someone.